omersha/omersha.github.io/_posts/2015-12-01-random-bitstreams.md

     10 loops, best of 3: 1.6 ms per loop

-The larger the blocks size, the faster this generator works.
+The larger the blocks, the faster this generator works.
 The price is a reduced pseudo randomality for long bitstreams.
 But as long as the bitstream size (in bytes) is less than "pool_size times block_bytes" this is not an issue for the purpose of testing compression, and it's easy (and quick) to